musa-509-fall-2021/lab-05-pipelines-and-cloud-services/README.md

 conda env config vars set GOOGLE_APPLICATION_CREDENTIALS=...
 ```

 (replace the ellipses with your path).
+Whatever comes after the equals sign (`=`) is the value of that environment variable.

 ## Useful docs for the Google Cloud console